The shift to a more savvy and expectant online shopper

 Not only that, but a whopping 44% of consumers go directly to Amazon to start their product searches?

 So, with this in mind, the last thing any e-commerce company wants is their customers visiting their site and experiencing issues that affect them being able to make a purchase and affect the visitor having a positive experience.
 Broken links, dead pages, sites that are not mobile friendly, menus that cannot be opened and checkout issues are all (very common) problems that you have probably experienced yourself and then decided to shop elsewhere.

 Aquisition or retention?

-It’s time to shift a little more focus on retaining existing customers and exceeding their expectations.
+It’s time to shift a little more focus on retaining existing customers and exceeding their expectations with CX web testing.

 Repeat custom as a key revenue generator

 Repeat customers spend more and more often.
 According to a study by RJMetrics, loyal customers who purchase from you on a regular basis are more profitable than your average customer.